The dangers of overtrading and how you can protect your business

 If your cash flow has been halted due to delayed payments from customers, you may wish to consider a form of invoice finance to inject some much needed capital into the business.
 Invoice finance, including both factoring and discounting arrangements, allow you to receive a cash advance which is secured against unpaid invoices your company has issued.
 This can help operations to keep moving even when customers are slow paying what they owe.
 You should also take this time to consider your current debt collection strategies and ensure you have procedures in place to deal with late payers.

 If you are worried your business is overtrading, or have any other concerns about the financial health of your company you should seek expert advice as soon as possible.
 Real Business Rescue can advise you on a range of business rescue and recovery methods to get your company back on a solid financial footing.
-Contact us today on 0800 644 6080 to arrange a free no-obligation consultation at any of our 100+ offices.
+Contact us today on 0800 644 6080 to arrange a free no-obligation consultation at any of.